GSA/challenges-and-prizes/_all-challenges/1243-networks-advanced-naval-technology-exercise-netantx-challenge.md

   **Quad Chart Submission Guidelines**:

-  Quad charts shall be submitted in accordance with the quad chart template provided as Appendix B with all content (text, graphics, pictures, etc.) pre-approved for public release.
+  Quad charts shall be submitted in accordance with the provided quad chart template with all content (text, graphics, pictures, etc.) pre-approved for public release.
+The single slide quad-chart must be submitted in Microsoft PowerPoint version 16.0 or greater, which is Microsoft Office 2016, Microsoft Office 2019, and Microsoft Office 365.
+The file extension can be in either in .PPT or .PPTX.
+Quad charts must be attached to the same email when white papers are submitted by 1200 PST July 27, 2021.
+The quad chart shall include a “Distribution A: Approved for Public release” marking in the footer.
+The submitted file should have the name format “ORGANIZATIONNAME_QUADCHART(.PPT or .PPTX)”.
+The quad-chart should be a concise summary of the full proposal that can be displayed in a single slide.
 The Challenge team may use portions of the submitted content for event planning, reports, and for external communication materials.

-  Networking Technology Submission Guidelines:

-  Upon selection, invited participants will be provided a simulation-based environment (SBE) to integrate their proposed network technology.

   **Networking Technology submissions will include**: